Could “The Happening” really happen? Plants that do their own pest control

 August 25th, 2017 by Mike MacDonald in Pest Control Services

-Plants have a lot of different defense mechanisms they have developed, but did you know some even do their own forms of pest control?
+Plants have developed a lot of different defense mechanisms.
+Did you know some plants even do their own forms of pest control?
 It’s certainly not to the level of threatening the human race like in the movie “The Happening”, but it’s interesting that similar phenomenon do occur in nature.

 How plant’s protect themselves from pest issues

 There are many varieties of ways that plants protect themselves from pests and use natural forms of pest control.
 The most common one is they have a thick hard covering of bark that pests can’t get through.

 On top of that, many plants that have exposed parts, like leaves and small branches, cover them in a waxy outside layer that keeps pests away as well.

 Another form of pest control plants use is through mechanical means.
 This could be from things like thorns, or coatings that cause rashes or allergic reactions to predators.